BenReichelt/BenReichelt/README.md

 - 💬 Ask me about my favorite books, movies, or games!
 - 📫 How to reach me: reichelt@bu.edu
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Master of Dance Dance Revolution and Guitar Hero.
-And I speak Portuguese.
+And I'm learning to speak fluent Portuguese.